readysettech/readyset/readyset-alloc/README.md

 utilities for memory tracking and profiling.

-This crate is a fork of TiKV's [tikv_alloc][tikv-alloc] with some modifications due to the fact that ReadySet only uses jemalloc.
+This crate is a fork of TiKV's [tikv_alloc][tikv-alloc] with some modifications due to the fact that Readyset only uses jemalloc.

 The original [LICENSE][./LICENSE] of `tikv_alloc` is included in this crate, and files that have been modified have been commented with:

 ```
-Modifications copyright (C) 2023 ReadySet, Inc.
+Modifications copyright (C) 2023 Readyset, Inc.
 ```

 [tikv-alloc]: https://github.com/tikv/tikv/tree/master/components/tikv_alloc